-I'm not a fan of finals; but I'm not terribly opposed to them either inside the current paradigm.
-I do think there are better summative assessments but I do believe a well-crafted final that emphasizes themes, ideas and big picture thinking isn't the worst thing in the world.
+I'm not a fan of finals; but I'm not terribly opposed to them either within the current paradigm.
+I do think there are better summative assessments and I also believe a well-crafted final that emphasizes themes, ideas, and big-picture thinking isn't the worst thing in the world.
 Yet, I am giving a final project, not a final exam for my course.

-Further than this, what should good finals look like?
-In my International Relations class, I gave students a choice of options- choice is always important- and while most students are going to do a more traditional, though tech-based assignment (they will use Adobe Spark Page to embed video, text and visuals) a couple of students are doing more open ended project.
+What should good finals look like?
+In my International Relations class, I gave students a choice of options- choice is always important- and while most students are going to do a more traditional, though tech-based assignment (they will use Adobe Spark Page to embed video, text and visuals) a couple of students are doing more open-ended projects.
 One student is reviving Amnesty International at my school and serving as the leader of the club as a final project.
 You know what?
 This student may not be forced to remember some of the concepts she learned this year, but she will be applying those concepts as she writes letters next year.

 Finally, a plea: As you give your finals, please don't try to trick kids.
 Too many teachers think they are being clever when they try to fool their students.
 That's educational malpractice.
 Make it about thinking and not memorization, except when absolutely necessary.
 And yes, I do think there are some things that a student just has to memorize- such as irregular verbs in Spanish.